-- Advisory Neighborhood Commissions (ANC): ANC commissioners can play a vital role in providing community situational awareness during emergencies, communicating information, and identifying public concerns about preparedness issues. - Consortium of Universities of the Washington Metropolitan Area: Individual DC-member institutions of the Consortium of Universities of the Washington Metropolitan Area will take necessary measures to provide mass care services for their populations.
+- Advisory Neighborhood Commissions (ANC): ANC commissioners can play a vital role in providing community situational awareness during emergencies, communicating information, and identifying public concerns about preparedness issues. - Consortium of Universities of the Washington Metropolitan Area: The Consortium of Universities consists of ten universities and one college in the District of Columbia.
+Individual DC-member institutions of the Consortium of Universities of the Washington Metropolitan Area will take necessary measures to provide mass care services for their populations. - Metropolitan Washington Council of Governments (COG): COG's regional response in coordination with HSEMA will facilitate coordination between Regional ESF (RESF) #11 and ESF #6.
+RESF #11 facilitates communication and coordination among National Capitol Region jurisdictions before, during, and after regional incidents and emergencies.

-- American Red Cross (ARC) of the National Capital Region: ARC will assist or provide management and care of the shelter facilities; arrange for bedding, cots, food, and other essential resources needed at shelters in coordination with DHS and HSEMA; and assist or provide personnel, equipment, supplies, and other resources to support the setting up and running of shelter facilities.
+American Red Cross (ARC) of the National Capital Region: ARC will assist or provide management and care of the shelter facilities; arrange for bedding, cots, food, and other essential resources needed at shelters in coordination with DHS and HSEMA; and assist or provide personnel, equipment, supplies, and other resources to support the setting up and running of shelter facilities.
 ARC will assist or provide for the mass feeding of evacuees and relief workers at the shelter facilities and assist or provide first aid stations at shelter facilities.
-In addition, the ARC will assist in the development and maintenance of a shelter operations plan, assist in providing mental health counseling and support services, and facilitate the opening of emergency shelter sites upon request. - District of Columbia Voluntary Organizations Active in Disaster (DC VOAD) and Member Agencies: DC VOAD will establish a process for involving member organizations in disaster mitigation, preparedness, response, and recovery.
-Member agencies provide a wide variety of emergency services in the realm of mass care, housing and human services.
+In addition, the ARC will assist in the development and maintenance of a shelter operations plan, assist in providing mental health counseling and support services, and facilitate the opening of emergency shelter sites upon request.